sagungargs15/sagungargs15.github.io/index.md

 **Multiple Hats in One Go: Polyglot Programmer(7+ languages), System Architect, Engineering Manager, Product Owner, Product Manager & DevOps Expert.**

-- 🗣 **Brief**: I am a repeat Founder/CTO with 3 x startups [Supply Chain, EdTech, PropTech] built with AI/ML Models using BigData
+- 🗣 **Brief**: I am a repeat Founder/CTO with 3 x startups [Supply Chain, EdTech, PropTech] built with AI/ML data products specially in architectures that are characterised by streaming, geospatial, bigdata, nosql & erratic data pipelines.

-- ⏱ **CTO-on-Hire**: In approx. record 1 year I can turn around AI/ML ventures in CTO-on-Hire capacity.
-I recently done for two Pre-Series A Startups in Singapore(Supply Chain) and Hong Kong(Ed-Tech) by stepping in shoes of outgoing CoFounder/CTO respectively to help CEO close Pre-Series A round, scale prototype to production grade usable product with live users and laying product roadmap for next 1 year.
+- ⏱ **CTO-on-Hire**: In approx. record 1 year I have proven ability to turn around AI/ML ventures in CTO-on-Hire capacity.
+I recently have a track record for two Pre-Series A Startups in Singapore(Supply Chain) and Hong Kong(Ed-Tech) by stepping in shoes of outgoing CoFounder/CTO respectively to help CEO close Pre-Series A round, scale prototype to production grade usable product with live users and laying product roadmap for next 1 year.
 This involves managing product, engineering, hiring and strategy.

-- 📝 I like to write newsletter(s), Blog(s) & curate content
+- 📝 I like to write newsletter(s), Blog(s) & curate content as note making process to myself
   - **About AI/ML**: [newsletter](https://polymathai.substack.com)
   - **Startups in General**: [medium](https://medium.com/@sagungarg)

 - 💻 I am a Tech Entrepreneur at heart (ambidextrous skills to get job done)
-  - **Early Stage Decade Experience**: 11+ years of early stage startup, product and architecting tech stacks.
+  - **Early Stage Decade Experience**: 11+ years of early stage startup, product and engineering tech stacks.
   - **Bootstrapping**: Startup with Customer Money before seed round
+  - **P/M Fit**: Pivoting everything till you hit the target with paying users in a Sizeable market for outsized outcomes
   - **Raising Venture Capital**: Proven track record [Pre-Seed -> Seed -> Pre-SeriesA]
   - **Product Owner**: Experience building & executing Product Roadmaps [Market Sizing, P/M Fit and User Acquisition]
   - **Leading teams**: Building Atleast 20+ developers in CTO capacity
   - **B2B & B2C**: Prior proven experience launching B2C Mobile Products and B2B Enterprise Products

-- 💻 I have extensive experience as Entrepreneur in Residence in Deeptech products
+- 💻 I have extensive experience as Entrepreneur in Residence in Deeptech products in South East Asia:
   - **Market Sizing**: Define target market, customer persona and go to market strategy
   - **Weekend Prototyping**: Build initial prototype(s) and iterate week on week with user feedback
   - **Cofounder Matching**: Find a Cofounder for the venture with complementary skills